-- Wastage the quantity of Pacific halibut discarded dead as a function of having an MSL would remain uncertain under a reduced size limit (as it is currently), and could possibly increase depending on changes in selectivity.
-However, if the MSL were removed and all Pacific halibut were retained all catch could be sampled at the time of landing. - Total yield the retained catch in pounds is predicted to increase slightly (~4%) given a constant SPR target of 46%, under a reduced or no MSL. - Harvest of male Pacific halibut the yield (retained catch) from male Pacific halibut would increase slightly (approximately 4-22% depending on Area) under a reduced or no MSL.
-This catch does not influence the SPR, and so is essentially 'free' given current IPHC reference points. - Selectivity the response of the directed commercial fishery to a reduced or no MSL is unknown, and would likely depend on how the ex-vessel price for U32 fish compares to the current price structure along with the catch rates of U32 fish and the ability/inclination to avoid them. - Biological data the size/age composition of the entire directed commercial fishery catch is currently estimated only indirectly.
-Under full retention of Pacific halibut and no MSL these fish could be sampled in port (assuming an absence of high-grading). - Management robustness MSLs provide a management 'buffer', flattening yield curves (producing near-optimal yields over a broader range of harvest rates), and reducing the potential effects of harvest rates that differ modestly from those that would be optimal, either by design or due to observation and estimation error. - Recruitment refuge the current 32" MSL appears to provide for a reduction in harvest rates on immature fish.
-The degree to which this is important for stock and recruitment dynamics or as a precautionary tool is unknown. - Fishery efficiency fishery efficiency would increase with a reduced or no MSL, as less gear would be required to land the same catch in all Regulatory Areas; however, this change would differ in magnitude among areas, with some (e.g., 3B), likely showing the greatest response.
+- Discard mortality (wastage) the quantity of Pacific halibut discarded which is either dead or dies from catch related injuries, as a function of having a Minimum Size Limit (MSL) would remain unknown under a reduced size limit (as it is currently), but would be eliminated (and observed) if all Pacific halibut were retained and the MSL were removed. - Total yield the retained catch in pounds is predicted to increase slightly given a constant SPR target of 46%, under a reduced or no MSL. - Harvest of male Pacific halibut the yield (retained catch) from male Pacific halibut would increase under a reduced or no MSL.
+This catch does not influence the SPR. - Selectivity the response of the directed commercial Pacific halibut fishery to a reduced or no MSL is unknown, and would likely depend on how the ex-vessel price for U32 fish compares to the current price structure. - Biological data the size/age composition of the entire directed commercial Pacific halibut fishery catch is currently estimated only indirectly.
+Under full retention of Pacific halibut and no MSL these fish could be sampled directly in port (assuming an absence of high-grading). - Management buffer MSLs provide a management 'buffer', flattening yield curves (producing near-optimal yields over a broader range of harvest rates), and reducing the potential effects of harvest rates that differ modestly from those that would be optimal, either by design or due to observation and estimation error. - Recruitment refuge the current 32" MSL appears to provide for a reduction in harvest rates on immature fish.
+The degree to which it benefits stock and recruitment dynamics or serves as a precautionary tool has not been determined. - Fishery efficiency fishing efficiency would increase with a reduced or no MSL, as less gear would be required to land the same volume of catch in all IPHC Regulatory Areas; however, this change would differ in magnitude among areas, with some (e.g., 3B), likely showing the greatest response. - Price The value/price for U32 Pacific halibut would become known if the MSL were reduced (for some sizes) or removed entirely.
+It is unclear how long this would take and what specific factors may be relevant.

-- Price The value/price for U32 halibut would become known if the MSL were reduced or removed.
-It is unclear how long this would take and what specific factors may be relevant. - Fishery value The net value of the directed Pacific halibut fishery may change in a positive or negative direction depending on the emergent price for U32 Pacific halibut.
+Fishery value - The net value of the directed commercial Pacific halibut fishery may change in a positive or negative direction depending on the emergent price for U32 Pacific halibut.
 If the price were comparable to current prices, the increased yield (~4%) would suggest increased fishery value; however, the projected proportion of U32 fish in the catch is large enough (~25%) to offset the increased yield if the value of these fish is low.

 Status quo 32" MSL Reduced MSL No MSL

-Wastage No change unknown Down
+Discard mortality (wastage) No change unknown Down

 Total yield No change Up Up

 Harvest of males No change Up Up

 Selectivity No change unknown unknown

 Biological data on total catch Incomplete Incomplete Sampled in port

-Management robustness No change Down Down
+Management buffer No change Down Down

 Recruitment refuge No change Down Down

 Fishery efficiency (retained catch-rate) No change Up Up

 Price No change Emergent Emergent

 Fishery value No change Depends on price Depends on price